Skip to Content

 While the primary goal of a tax deed sale is to recover unpaid taxes, the competitive nature of auctions can lead to a surplus—excess funds that remain after settling the tax debt.
 This surplus arises when the winning bid exceeds the total amount of taxes owed.
 In such cases, the surplus amount becomes the focus of tax deed surplus actions, a legal process that determines how the surplus is distributed among eligible claimants.

-Initiating a Tax Deed Surplus Action
+Steps to Initiate a Tax Deed Surplus Action

 The process of initiating a tax deed surplus action involves several key steps: